 Most commonly, social media posts are used in child custody actions.
 A common post made by a party, is one where they vent their frustrations about their coparent online and divulge too much information.
 An emotion filled status update can reflect negatively on your ability to promote a positive relationship between your coparent and the child, and have a positive relationship in the child’s best interest.
 Further, pictures of a parent in compromising positions such using illegal substances or consuming large amounts of alcohol in the presence of their children can be used in court.
 These items can be used to display the negative effect you or your spouse may have on your child’s physical or mental well-being.

 It is important to limit your social media activities during such a time and keep matters private.
 Understand how such posts can affect your case and take proper precautionary measures.
-In return, if you see a post made by your spouse that causes concern, bring this to the attention of your Orlando Divorce Attorney and discuss how these may be implemented into your case.
+In return, if you see a post made by your spouse that causes concern, bring this to the attention of your attorney and discuss how these may be implemented into your case.

 Speaking to an attorney at our Orlando office is free of charge, and we accept calls 24 hours a day, 7 days a week.
 Contact us at (800) 822-5170 or complete an online contact form to get in touch with a member of our team today.